biotorrents/documentation/docs/install.md

 Please see the
 [Certbot docs](https://certbot.eff.org/docs/using.html)
-for more info.
-Also see the
+and
-[OWASP Secure Headers Project](https://owasp.org/www-project-secure-headers/) for info on proper Nginx security.
+[OWASP Secure Headers Project](https://owasp.org/www-project-secure-headers/) for more info.

 ## MariaDB

 Install MariaDB with `apt install mariadb-server` and initialize it with `mysql_secure_installation`.

-Note that BioTorrents.de uses TLS connections to a dedicated database server.
+BioTorrents.de uses TLS connections to a dedicated database server.
 Unix sockets are preferred for the database running on localhost.
 The config should look similar to this, paying attention to `sql-mode`: